 6. Reset your device to the factory settings

 Finally, if the issue keeps occurring every time you open the Play Store, we can only recommend restoring your device to factory values and starting from scratch.
-Everything you need to know about this procedure can be found in this article.
+Everything you need to know about the factory reset procedure on Android can be found in this article.

 Editor’s note: This article was originally published in January 2021.
 We made sure to revamp it for freshness and accuracy.